 About the Commission for Women

 For more information or to join an Alexandria Board or Commission, contact the Alexandria Clerk of the Council at 703.746.3975.
-To contact the Commission for Women, e-mail the Commission Chair or call 703.593.0610.
+To contact the Commission for Women, send an email.

 Commission for Women Meetings

-The Commission for Women is composed of 15 volunteers, appointed by the City Council, and an Executive Director from the City staff.
-The Commission meets the second Tuesday of every month, from September through June, at 7:30pm in Room 2000 at City Hall.
+The Commission for Women is composed of 15 volunteers, appointed by City Council, and an Executive Director from City staff.
+The Commission meets the second Tuesday of every month, from September through June, at 7 p.m. in room 2000 at City Hall.
 All Commission meetings are open to the public.
-We welcome residents to sit-in on a meeting.
+Residents are welcome to attend meetings.